IvanVSavin/How-far-away-/README.md

 The data necessary to reproduce the results can be found at the following link https://drive.google.com/drive/folders/1gFcZN59_WEmg58iYHgCJdNzytKfnvwGA?usp=drive_link (due to its size cannot be stored on GitHub).

-The individual Stata file (dta extension) are uploaded separately.
-Make sure the working directory is modified to indicate location of the data on your local machine.
+The Stata do file (do extension) uploaded separately specified commands to reproduce the necessary results.
+Make sure you load the data before running the codes.
 We used Stata 17 MP 64bit version to run the codes.

 For further questions, please send an email to isavin@escp.eu